CiscoDevNet/roomdevices-macros-samples/USB Mode Version 2/README.md

 Check out the [USB Mode Endpoint Compatibility Matrix](#usb-mode-endpoint-compatibility-matrix) below to see which USB solution is right for you.

+**IMPORTANT**: If you're upgrading from USB Mode Version 1.X, please follow these steps before installing version 2
+- Take a backup of your endpoint
+- Disable USB Mode Version 1.X on your touch panel if enabled
+- Delete all USB Mode Version 1.X Macros from the Macro Editor
+  - projUSB_Main_1-X-X
+  - projUSB_FirstTimeSetup_1-X-X
+  - memStoreV2
+- Delete the USB Mode Version 1.X UI Elements in the UI Extensions Editor
+  - Enable USB Mode Panel
+  - Disable USB Mode Panel
+- **Review and confirm your devices default configuration for a normal non-USB use**
+- Continue with installing USB Mode Version 2

 ## How does the script work
 While USB mode is enabled, your Room Device's base configuration is stored in memory and then reconfigured to send Microphone Data out the Line Output of your device and your Main Source video out the last video output connection(Model Dependent); these feeds are fed into a compatible USB capture card(See docs for details).